yuliuwen/yuliuwen.github.io/index.md

 <h2 style="margin: 60px 0px 10px;">About</h2>

-I am a postdoctoral researcher at Luxembourg Institute of Science and Technology, where I am a member of the Trustworthy AI Group.

 I am an AI researcher focusing on symbolic and hybrid approaches to human-level and human-centered AI, with applications in the digital transformation of law and finance.
 My expertise lies in knowledge representation and reasoning, formal and computational argumentation, non-monotonic and deontic reasoning, and AI & law.

 I coordinate the [Zhejiang University – University of Luxembourg Joint Lab on Advanced Intelligent Systems and REasoning (ZLAIRE)](https://www.zlaire.net/).
 More information about TAI, CLAiM, and ICR is available at [TAI–CLAIM–ICR](https://taiclaimicr.github.io/).